 photo Morten Rygaard Robe Martin Jensen

-The well-known Danish DJ and music producer Martin Jensen has used the systems of Steal to create a unique experience, under the design made by Mathias Skall, of Frontsound.
+The well-known Danish DJ and music producer Martin Jensen has used audio systems in his concerts.
+Robe to create a unique experience, under the design made by Mathias Skall, of Frontsound.

-The Danish DJ and music producer Martin Jensen has offered a series of live concerts in unexpected locations, innovators and unique people of this country, as in the Parken Stadium Copenhagen; aboard the Royal Danish Navy frigate HDMS Niels Juhl and on the historicremos boat Hjejlen; at the top of the forest tower of the nature reserve Camp Adventure in R'nnede, and in the famous department stores Illum Copenhagen.
+Danish DJ and music producer Martin Jensen has offered a series of live concerts in unexpected places, innovative and unique of this country, as in the Estadio Parken from Copenhagen; aboard the Royal Danish Navy frigate HDMS Niels Juhl and in the historic rowboat The hammer; at the top of the forest tower of the nature reserve Camp Adventure a Rønnede, and in the famous department stores Today from Copenhagen.

 photo Morten Rygaard Robe Martin Jensen

-Lighting designer Mathias Skall Hansen, of Frontsound, has been responsible for all concerts on this tour being unique experiences, both visually and sound.
+Lighting designer Mathias Skall Hansen, of Frontsound, has been responsible for making all the concerts on this tour unique experiences, both from a visual and sound point of view.

-For five of the seven shows, Mathias Skall specified and used quantities of different mobile lights from the Czech manufacturer Steal -specifically systems MegaPointe, Spiider, BMFL-, supplied by the Danish rental company Nordic Rentals.
+For five of the seven shows, Mathias Skall specified and used quantities of different moving lights from the Czech manufacturer Robe -specifically systems MegaPointe, Spider, BMFL-, supplied by the Danish rental company Nordic Rentals.

 photo Morten Rygaard Robe Martin Jensen

-Frontsound, specialized in visual design and SFX, has worked with Martin Jensen since starting his international career in 2014.
-The artist is heavily involved in the production of all his shows and greatly values the power of lighting and visuals in concerts.
+Frontsound, specialized in visual design and SFX, has worked with Martin Jensen since he began his international career in 2014.
+The artist is very involved in the production of all his shows and greatly values the power of lighting and visuals in concerts..

-As Robe is one of Mathias Skall's favorite mobile light brands, especially the MegaPointe model, specified this device for all shows, where his starting point was camera angles, including aerial shots with drones.
+Como Robe is one of Mathias Skall's favorite moving light brands, especially the MegaPointe model, specified this apparatus for all shows, in which their starting point were the camera angles, including aerial shots with drones.

-Getting that 360-degree central shot was the key to achieving amazing optical factors and capturing the symmetry and shape of lighting schemes in each case.
-“These systems are very powerful, with good color mix and selection of gobos, very fast, easy to program and, above all, reliable and well-designed”, Skall says
+Getting that 360º center shot was the key to achieving surprising optical factors and to capturing the symmetry and shape of the lighting schemes in each case..
+“These systems are very powerful, with good color mix and gobo selection, very fast, easy to program and, above all, reliable and well designed”, asegura Should

 photo Morten Rygaard Robe Martin Jensen

-For the show at the Parken Stadium Copenhagen, the artist stood right in the middle of the field, with your DJ booth installed on a 10-floor video×10 metre.
-Around this was three concentric circles of moving lights, the first and the second were used 42 Robe BMFL Spots, and the third outer ring used 56 MegaPointe.
+For the show at Estadio Parken from Copenhagen, the artist stood right in the center of the field, with its DJ booth installed on a 10" video floor×10 metros.
+Around it were three concentric circles of moving lights., the first and second were used 42 Robe BMFL Spots, and the third outer ring used 56 MegaPointe.

-The Frigate Niels Juhl, of 139 metres in the ass, was anchored at the naval base in Korser at the time of the concert.
-Martin Jensen's DJ dishes were installed on the helipad, together with twenty-four MegaPointe arranged in the form of V behind him, used to create various camera patterns and effects, while the FOH area was installed in the helicopter hangar, located immediately behind.
+The frigate Niels Juhl, of 139 meters in length, was anchored at the Korsør naval base at the time of the concert.
+Martin Jensen's DJ decks installed on the helipad, along with twenty-four MegaPointe arranged in the shape of V behind him, used to create various camera patterns and effects, while the FOH area was installed in the helicopter hangar, located immediately behind.

 photo Morten Rygaard Robe Martin Jensen

-Special effects included flames and gas jets, while Martin Jensen's signature fireworks were mounted on barges that were around the ship to get a great panorama.
+Special effects included flames and gas jets, while Martin Jensen's signature fireworks were mounted on barges around the ship for a great view..

-The challenge of this performance was to crane transport all the equipment to the ship, for which the Navy accepted the celebration of the show and made available its resources.
+The challenge of this action was to transport all the equipment to the ship by crane., for which the Navy accepted the celebration of the show and made its resources available.

-For its part, Hjejlen is one of the oldest shovel steamships in the world, built in 1861 and now used to transport tourists between Silkeborg, where it's tied up, and Himmelbjerget, one of Denmark's highest points.
-The picturesque Silkeborg is also Martin's hometown, so this show was a great event for him.
+For your part, The hammer It is one of the oldest paddle steamers in the world, built in 1861 and now used to transport tourists between Silkeborg, where is it moored, y Himmelberget, one of the highest points in Denmark.
+Picturesque Silkeborg is also Martin's hometown, so this show was a big event for him.

-The ship is considerably smaller than the Niels Juhl, so there was only room for the DJ booth and minimal battery-powered wireless Led lights on the deck.
-He hid a smoke machine in the boiler room and fed the atmosphere from behind, with all the main elements of lighting and effects: twenty-four MegaPointe deployed on pontoons mounted around the ship at the port, with FOH control in another.
+The boat is considerably smaller than the Niels Juhl, so there was only space for the DJ booth and minimal battery-powered wireless LED lights on the deck..
+A smoke machine was hidden in the boiler room and the atmosphere was fed from behind, with all the main lighting elements and effects: twenty-four MegaPointe deployed on pontoons mounted around the ship in port, with FOH control in another.

 photo Morten Rygaard Robe Martin Jensen

-The technical team uploaded the entire TEAM of the DJ and the MegaPointe, they were placed right on the top level of the tower.
-The devices were distributed equidistantly through the top loop and their patterns were programmed into sequences that fit the shape of the tower.
-They were the main visual effects, pyrotechnics could not be used due to the wooded environment and the large amount of fauna and flora.
+The technical team uploaded all the DJ equipment and the MegaPointe, which were placed right on the top level of the tower.
+The devices were distributed equidistantly across the upper loop and their patterns were programmed in sequences that fit the shape of the tower..
+They were the main visual effects, since pyrotechnics could not be used due to the wooded environment and the large amount of fauna and flora.

-Luxury department stores Illum Copenhagen were the venue of the last show in this series.
-Known as one of the most exclusive and architecturally interesting shopping destinations in the city, its huge main atrium features a white marble finish.
+Luxury department stores Today Copenhagen were the location chosen for the last show of this series.
+Known as one of the most exclusive commercial destinations and with the greatest architectural interest in the city, Its enormous main atrium has a white marble finish.

 photo Morten Rygaard Robe Martin Jensen

-Martin Jensen's dishes were installed on a platform located right in the center of space, to 16 meters from the ground and approximately at the height of the third floor.
-To accentuate the opulent interior, Mathias Khall used 86 Led Robe Spiider beams of light, deployed around the ground floor and on the first three floors, which allowed to illuminate the entire interior of the building and the commercial areas.
+Martin Jensen's dishes were installed on a platform located right in the center of the space, a 16 meters from the ground and approximately at the height of the third floor.
+To accentuate the opulent interior, Mathias Khall used 86 Led Robe Spiider light beams, deployed around the ground floor and on the first three floors, which allowed the entire interior of the building and commercial areas to be illuminated.

-The sixteen MegaPointes used for this show were placed in a circle on the ground, directly under the flying DJ elevator.
-Two Robe BMFL Spots were also used at one end to shoot gobos all over the atrium, including the structure of the escalator in front.
+The sixteen MegaPointe used for this show were placed in a circle on the ground, directly below the blown DJ lift.
+Two Robe BMFL Spots were also used at one end to shoot gobos throughout the atrium, including the escalator structure located in front.

 photo Morten Rygaard Robe Martin Jensen

-“Each show was completely unique," Khall recalls., and even though you had an initial idea about how it was going to all work, the design had to be flexible enough to change it and adapt it to find the best solution once in place”.
+“Each show was completely unique, remembers Khall., and although there was an initial idea about how everything was going to work, the design had to be flexible enough to change and adapt to find the best solution once on site”.

-This designer programmed and operated the lighting of all concerts, where the sets used to last between four and five hours, with the grandMA3 light console MA Lighting.
+This designer programmed and operated the lighting for all the concerts, in which the sets usually lasted between four and five hours, with the grandMA3 light console MA Lighting.

-Frontsound also coordinated the audio and provided pyrotechnics and special effects in the places where they were used.
-Trust Rental was the video provider for Illum and Parken's performances, while the drone sequences were supplied by Book1drone and the cameras by Mike Sonderby AT Rafnpv.
+Frontsound also coordinated the audio and supplied the pyrotechnics and special effects where they were used..
+Trust Rental was the video provider for the Illum and Parken performances, while the drone footage was provided by Book1drone and the cameras Mike Sønderby AT Rafnpv.